xiaohw7/cgmoi/README.md

 # CGMOI User Guide

+## Overview

+## Machine is currently still a work in progress. ##

+The cgmoi machine is one that is capable of measuring the Centre of Gravity (CG) and Moment Of Inertia (MOI) of a nano-satellite.
+It uses 3 load cells spaced 120 degrees apart to measure CG and a accelerometer to measure acceleration which in turn can be used to obtain MOI.

+The machine also includes a stepper motor that spins the top plate, and linear actuators to raise and lower the load cells in order to measure CG.

+The stepper motor, linear actuator, accelerometer, and load cells are controlled by and wired to an Arduino mega board.
+The Arduino could then be plugged into a laptop running the Arduino IDE where code could be uploaded to run the cgmoi machine.

+## How to use

+1. User would have to download the following Arduino libraries:
+ - [HX711_ADC](https://github.com/olkal/HX711_ADC) for the load cells
+ - [hanyazou](https://github.com/hanyazou/BMI160-Arduino) for the BMI160 gyroscope
+ - [AccelStepper](https://github.com/waspinator/AccelStepper) for stepper motor and stepper motor driver
+ - [FreeRTOS](https://github.com/feilipu/Arduino_FreeRTOS_Library) for running Real Time Operating System on Arduino
+ - [SimpleKalmanFilter](https://github.com/denyssene/SimpleKalmanFilter) for running values through a Kalman filter to reduce noisy readings

-- Upload cgmoi.ino onto arduino and open Serial monitor.
-Code uses FreeRTOS.
+2. Upload cgmoi.ino onto Arduino and open Serial monitor.

+3. Code uses FreeRTOS.
 There will be 3 tasks, namely Gyro, Motor and Cg.
-Code will suspend Gyro and Motor task in void setup().
-Cg will run at highest priority.
-After uploading code, Arduino will already be running task Cg and read values from load cells.
-While running task Cg, user can control linear actuators and read mass and Centre of Gravity (CG) values from load cells.
-User can send command to suspend Cg task and resume Gyro and Motor task in order to start obtaining angular acceleration values.
-While running Gyro and Motor task, user can also send command to suspend Gyro and Motor task and resume Cg task to return to reading values from linear actuators.
+Code will suspend Gyro and Motor task immediately in void setup() and Cg task will run at highest priority.

+4. After uploading code, Arduino will be running task Cg and user can see output values from load cells on Serial monitor.
+User can either continue with Cg task to measure CG of satellite or choose to measure MOI of satellite instead.

+5. If user intends to measure CG of satellite:

+ - Linear actuators must be fully extended.

+ - Ensure pin securing removeable shaft is removed before sending '9' in Serial monitor to raise linear actuators completely.
+Then, send '11' in serial monitor to tare load cells before mounting satellite on top plate.

-- CG coordinates can be read straight off the output on the Serial monitor.
+ - While running task Cg, mass and CG coordinates can be read straight off the output on the Serial monitor.
 Refer to "Calculations" section below for x and y axis.
+Coordinates are in mm.

+6. If user intends on measuring MOI of satellite:

+ - Linear actuators must be fully retracted.
+Send '10' to fully retract linear actuators.

+ - Ensure pin securing removeable shaft is secured, send '14' to suspend Cg task and start Gyro and Motor tasks.

-- Code only outputs angular acceleration values from Motor and Gyro tasks.
-Refer to "Calculations" section below for equations to obtain MOI.
+ - Gyro and Motor tasks will run simultaneously and angular acceleration values can be read from serial monitor.
+User should record down angular acceleration values with and without satellite mounted.
+Refer to "Calculations" section for the equations to obtain MOI.

+7. While running Gyro and Motor task, user can also send command to suspend Gyro and Motor task and resume Cg task to return to reading values from linear actuators.

+## Points to take note

+- Before raising/lowering linear actuators, user must remember to remove screw securing removeable shaft is removed.

+- When lowering top plate, user should stand by and make sure removeable shaft enters designated slot correctly.

+- Before measuring MOI, ensure screw securing removeable shaft is tightened to prevent any play when motor is turning.

+- Before measuring MOI, it is recommended to position gyro chip above red tape.
+User can rotate top plate a set number of steps using Stepper_motor_driver2.ino.

+- There is a tendency for SPDT relay supplying power to stepper motor to get stuck in the close position despite the LED light being off and signal sent to it to disconnect.
+This may be because relay is only rated for 30V while power supply is at 36V.
+Tapping the blue box on the relay would help to disconnect it.
+User can tell if power had been disconnected by observing light on stepper motor driver.

+- For reference, stepper motor driver set to 800 pulses/round, acceleration is set to 13000, and max speed is set to 39000, resultant angular acceleration should be 570-650 deg/sec^2.

+- If load cell readings become inaccurate, try running "Calibration" example and obtain calibration values for each individual load cell and input into the code.

+- If there is a need to stop measurements/linear actuators/ stepper motor immediately, unplug Arduino to "Emergency Stop".

 ## Commands to send

 |Task |Commands that can be sent |What it does|
 |-----|--------------------------|------------|